net-angels/webrados/README.md

-WebRados
-Archived Project.
+WebRados Archived !
 This project is not maintained anymore
 ---------
 WebRados provides simple and fast access to CEPH, it works directly with librados  and access CEPH's via bare object-storage layer.
 This is single tenant system, which allows website owners with large amount of static files effectively serve data stored in CEPH.